cisco/cisco-network-puppet-module/README.md

 ```

 ##### `next_hop_route_map`
-Configure a route map for valid nexthops.
+Configure a [route-map](#cisco-ios-differences) for valid nexthops.
 Valid values are a string defining the name of the route-map.
 On IOS XR, this property is only supported in the global BGP context.

 ##### `redistribute`
 A list of redistribute directives.
 Multiple redistribute entries are allowed.
-The list must be in the form of a nested array: the first entry of each array defines the source-protocol to redistribute from; the second entry defines a route-map/route-policy name.
-A route-map/route-policy is highly advised but may be optional on some platforms, in which case it may be omitted from the array list.
+The list must be in the form of a nested array: the first entry of each array defines the source-protocol to redistribute from; the second entry defines a [route-map](#cisco-ios-differences) name.
+A route-map is highly advised but may be optional on some platforms, in which case it may be omitted from the array list.

 Example: Platform requiring route-maps